dudung/simple-website-md/docs/content/blog/new-blog-post.md

 ![](../../img/swm-icon.png)
 ```

-since the structure is as follow
+since the directory structure is as follow

 ```
 \